aspose-drawing/aspose-drawing-probe/system_drawing_replacement_with_aspose.md

 <p align='justify'>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 On May 22, 2023, the Microsoft Learn portal published an article detailing a significant change: <a href="https://learn.microsoft.com/en-us/dotnet/core/compatibility/core-libraries/6.0/system-drawing-common-windows-only">System.Drawing.Common only supported on Windows</a>.
 If you attempt to compile a .NET6 program using the System.Drawing.Common package on non-Windows environments, you will encounter an exception indicating that your platform is not supported.
 Although it is possible to disable this warning on .NET6, it is strongly recommended to migrate to alternative libraries.

+This issue arises from the fact that System.Drawing.Common relies on a 3rd party graphic library called `GDP+`, which includes native code and lacks necessary functionality.
+Additionally, `GDP+` has external dependencies on other native libraries like `cairo` and `pango`.
+When using System.Drawing.Common on platforms different from Windows, you may encounter unpredictable behavior and platform errors within your application.
+As a consequence, your rendered images may appear different on other platforms, leading to unexpected results.
 </p>